 Miss Sarah Page (Trustee) is a Managing Director of Learners First Schools Partnership Ltd, a not-for-profit company established to operate school support and improvement activities as a teaching school, designated by the National College for Teaching and Leadership.

-The Trust also procured an annual subscription to Learners First for every school in the Trust to the value of £8,000.
-(2019: £6,750)
+The Trust procured an annual subscription to Learners First for every school in the Trust to the value of £8,000, (2020: £8,000).
+Crowle Primary procured SENCO Training to the value of £1,100 (2020: £NIL)